Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Multiple sclerosis (MS) is a chronic disease of the central nervous system.
-It is thought to be an autoimmune disorder, a condition in which the body mistakenly attacks itself.
-It’s an unpredictable condition that can be relatively benign to disabling.
-Some people with MS may be mildly affected, while others may lose their ability to see clearly, write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.
+Multiple sclerosis (MS) is a long-lasting (chronic) disease of the central nervous system.
+It is thought to be an autoimmune disorder, a condition in which the body attacks itself by mistake.
+MS is an unpredictable disease that affects people differently.
+Some people with MS may have only mild symptoms.
+Others may lose their ability to see clearly, write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.

 Myelin is the fatty tissue that surrounds and protects nerve fibers.
-In MS, the myelin is destroyed in multiple areas.
+In MS, the myelin is destroyed in many areas.
 This loss of myelin forms scar tissue called sclerosis.
 These areas are also called plaques or lesions.
-When damaged in this way, the nerves are unable to conduct electrical impulses to and from the brain.
+When the nerves are damaged in this way, they can’t conduct electrical impulses to and from the brain.

 There are many possible causes of MS, including:

 The symptoms of MS are often unpredictable.
-They may be mild or severe, of long duration or short.
-They may appear in various combinations, depending on the area of the nervous system affected.
-The following are the most common symptoms of MS. However, each person may have different symptoms.
+They may be mild or severe, short-term or long-lasting.
+They may appear in different combinations, depending on the area of the nervous system affected.
+The following are the most common symptoms of MS. But each person may have different symptoms.

-About half of all people with MS have thinking problems related to the disease.
+About 50% of all people with MS have thinking (cognitive) problems linked to the disease.
 The effects of these problems may be mild.
-Your doctor may only find them after much testing.
+Your healthcare provider may only find them after much testing.
 The problems may be with:

 Symptoms of MS are grouped as primary, secondary, or tertiary as described below:

 Primary symptoms.
-These symptoms are a direct result of the destruction of myelin may result in the following:
+These symptoms are a direct result of the destruction of myelin:

 Secondary symptoms.
-These are complications that may arise as a result of the primary symptoms, for example:
+These are complications that may occur as a result of the primary symptoms, for example:

 Tertiary symptoms.
-These are the social, vocational, and psychological complications:
+These are social, job-related, and psychological problems: